 While many people try to avoid taking out finance to keep their monthly outgoings to a minimum, when it comes to high-ticket items like cars, not everyone has the funds at their disposal to pay for a product outright.
-In these cases, finance can be an invaluable option.
+Therefore, many people wonder if car finance is worth it.
+In these cases, finance can be an invaluable option to purchasing.

 Whether you take out a personal loan, a personal contract plan or opt for a hire purchase agreement, you will make repayments in installments to a lender.
 In some cases, such as a fixed loan, the car will be yours right away, while in others, such as hire purchase, the vehicle remains the property of your lender until all your payments are complete.